Compositional Thermostatics: Entropy maximization

 for some constant $K$ depending on $C_1$ and $C_2$.
 As maximization behavior does not change if we add a constant to entropy, this entropy function gives the same behavior as a tank of heat capacity $C_1 + C_2$, as expected. \end{example}

 In this example, we saw how entropy maximization could be used to compose two tanks.
 However, in order to construct this example, we had to use another general principle: the entropy of two independent systems is the sum of their individual entropies.
-Instead of putting in this principle `by hand', we would like our framework to incorporate it.
+We would like our framework to incorporate this principle.
 Our eventual goal is to be able to take multiple thermostatic systems, compose them with some constraints, and end up obtaining a single thermostatic system---in an automatic way, with no further decisions required.
 The mathematical constructs we will use for this are \emph{operads} and \emph{operad algebras}.
 However, we do not assume that the reader has prior familiarity with the theory of operads.
 Thus, the next section reviews operads, before developing the operad algebra of thermostatic systems.

-Before we move on to that, however, we give two examples which clarify the meanings of infinite and negative infinite entropy.
+Before we move on to that, however, we give two examples that clarify the meanings of infinite and negative infinite entropy.

 \begin{example} Let $\Stank \maps \pos \to \extreal$ be the entropy of a closed tank of incompressible fluid as a function of its internal energy, given as in \cref{ex:tank} by $\Stank(U) = C \log(U)$.
 Consider the convex relation $R \subseteq \pos \times \set{\ast}$ given by allowing all elements of $\pos$ to be related to $\set{\ast}$.
 Pushing the tank's entropy forward along this relation, we obtain